himkt/cpc1.0/README.md

 # 5. Citing CPC

-If you use CPC for your research, please cite the following paper:
+If you use the CPC for your research, please cite the following paper:

 ```
 @inproceedings{Harashima2020,